 4. Pool safety

 This one is by far the biggest danger for children; according to the National Drowning Report of 2017, there was a total of 291 fatal drownings in 2017, with 44 happening in swimming pools.
 Pool safety includes everything from compliant pool fences to adequate supervision; for a comprehensive guide, check out these 3 easy steps to pool safety and compliance.
+Especially if your yard has a pool area, it’s vital to have a stable wall or fencing structure

-5. Baby-proof your shed
+5. Baby-proof your backyard shed

 Sheds (and ‘Man Caves’) are filled with everything our gardens thrive on, from fertiliser and snail pellets to lawnmowers, hand rakes and hedging shears; but these items can be detrimental in tiny hands.
 Locks or baby-proof handles on doors are essential, ensuring that they leave no gaps for little bodies to squeeze through.